MarianaNarvaez/Useful_snippets/README.md

 # Useful_snippets

-This repo contains some useful SQL snipped, shorcuts and scripts to help to decoded easy.
+This repo contains some useful SQL snippets, shorcuts and scripts to help to decoded easy.